ImageMagick v6 Examples --

 FOR /F "tokens=1,2,3,* delims=: " %%i IN ('identify -format "%%[EXIF:DateTime]" %1') DO ^

-imconvert %1 -pointsize %psize% -fill %fcolor% -gravity northwest ^
+convert %1 -pointsize %psize% -fill %fcolor% -gravity northwest ^

 -annotate +0+0 "%%j/%%k/%%i %%l" "%~dpn1"_dated%~x1

-This sample batch file chooses the color of the date-time string according to the average brightness ("%mean%) in the area where it will be placed: If it is less than 50%, the string will be white, else it will be black.
-The example also makes use of the "IF" statement.
-Please note that the "ELSE" part has to be placed in the same line and that the first command has to be bracketed.
+This sample batch file chooses the color of the date-time string corresponding to the average brightness (%mean%) in the area where it will be placed.
+If the average color intensity is less than 50%, the string will be white, otherwise it will be black.

 Using Other External Calculators

-As an alternative, you can use a DOS program which provides floating point math, such as "EVAL".
+As an alternative, you can use a DOS program which provides floating point math, such as EVAL.
 If you place this file in the IM program directory or in the Windows system directory, you can perform floating point calculations in any DOS shell window.

-By using the "EVAL" program, the "FOR" command and environment variables, we can make the color cube example from above somewhat more flexible and its various calculations more transparent:
+By using the EVAL program, the FOR command and environment variables, we can make the color cube example from above somewhat more flexible and its various calculations more transparent:

-imconvert -size 256x256 gradient: gy.gif
+convert -size 256x256 gradient: gy.gif

-imconvert gy.gif -rotate 90 gx.gif
+convert gy.gif -rotate 90 gx.gif

-imconvert -size 256x256 xc:black black.gif
+convert -size 256x256 xc:black black.gif

 :: Set the dimension of the color cube / hexagon and calculate the various lengths